Shipping costs from China to the USA explained

 How much does it cost to ship from China to the United States?

-Shipping goods from China to the US can vary quite a bit in cost, depending on what works best for you—air freight or ocean freight.
-Air freight typically ranges from $5 to $12 per kilogram, while ocean freight for a 20-foot container is usually between $2,500 and $4,200.
-Take a look at the information below to help you plan your shipment!
+The cost of shipping things from China to the US might be very different, depending on whether you choose air freight or ocean freight.
+Air freight usually costs between $5 and $12 per kilogram, and ocean freight for a 20-foot container usually costs between $1,360 and $2,250.
+Use the information below to help you arrange your shipping!

 Container shipping costs from China to the United States